 Are you running out of at-home date night ideas?
 Whether you’re trying to save money by dining in or simply don’t feel like going out, a Japanese-themed dinner lets you have a dream date without even leaving the house.
-If you’re more interested in eating than playing chef for the night, there are many quick, easy Japanese meals you can whip up in no time.
+If you’re more interested in eating and conversing than playing chef for the night, there are many quick, easy Japanese meals you can whip up in no time.

 To help you create a romantic date night at home, we’ll walk you through the basic components of a typical Japanese dinner and offer inspiration for delicious recipes.
 Discover the secrets to a successful Japanese dinner date night below.